-- Business Management management within each business function is responsible for managing the risks for their business.
-This includes identifying and assessing the risks they face, determining and implementing an approach to the management of these risks, and using risk management outcomes and considerations as part of their day-to-day business decision-making processes. - The Company has established a Risk Management Committee, the chair of which is the Risk Manager.
-This committee is responsible for adopting and reviewing the risk management framework, maintaining the evolving integrated risk profile and overseeing business management's risk management activities.
-The committee reports to the EMT which in turn reports to the Board.
-On some matters it reports directly to the ARC. - The Risk Manager in relation to risk management, this function provides risk management expertise and oversight for business management's risk management activities.
+- Business Management management within each business and function is responsible for managing the risks for their business.
+This includes identifying and assessing the risks they face, and determining and implementing an approach to the management of these risks, and using risk management outcomes and considerations as part of their day-to-day business decision-making processes. - The Head of Risk and Audit provides risk management expertise and oversight for business management's risk management activities.
 This function provides specialist input to the development of policies and procedures for risk management and ensures they are used as part of the day-to-day management of the business.
-Internal Audit and Risk is the custodian of the risk management framework and monitors compliance with the framework, and the associated risk management policies and - Internal Audit and Risk as the Company's internal audit function, it provides independent assurance to key stakeholders regarding the adequacy and effectiveness of the Company's system of internal controls and risk management procedures.
-The function is responsible for reviewing the risk management framework and business management practices for risk management and internal controls.
-To maintain independence the Risk Manager reports directly to the Chairman of the ARC.
-The internal audit activities are directed by the Internal Audit Plan which is approved and monitored by the ARC.
+The Head of Risk and Audit is the custodian of the risk management framework and monitors compliance with the framework, and the associated risk management policies and procedures. - The Head of Risk and Audit (with the appropriate safeguards in place) also acts as the Company's internal audit function.
+This means that the role provides independent assurance to key stakeholders regarding the adequacy and effectiveness of the Company's system of internal controls and risk management procedures.
+To maintain independence, the Head of Risk and Audit reports directly to the Chairman of the ARC.
+The internal audit activities are directed by the Internal Audit Plan, which is approved and monitored by the ARC.